deeTEEcee/instaseis/doc/index.rst

 .. code-block:: bash

-    $ conda install click netcdf4
+    $ mamba install click netcdf4

-To assert that your installation is working properly, execute
+To assert that your installation is working properly, execute (in the instaseis directory):

 .. code-block:: bash

-    $ python -m instaseis.tests
+    $ py.test tests

 and make sure all tests pass.
 Otherwise please contact the developers.
 To speed up the tests they can also be run in parallel with (``n`` is the